 Forthcoming report from HiiL, UNHCR, and ARRA to detail recommendations and findings following a study of everyday legal problems affecting refugees in Ethiopia.

 According to the United Nations High Commissioner for Refugees (UNHCR), roughly 800,000 refugees currently live in Ethiopia, making it home to the second largest refugee population in Africa.
 Most of these displaced persons have fled conflicts in South Sudan, Eritrea, and Somalia.
 As this population continues to grow, however, a new reality has set in for the Government of Ethiopia.
-Led by the Agency for Refugees and Returnees Affairs (ARRA), Ethiopia has begun taking gradual steps to integrate refugees with their host communities.
+Under this backdrop and led by the Agency for Refugees and Returnees Affairs (ARRA), Ethiopia has begun taking gradual steps to integrate refugees with their host communities.

 “The fact is that many refugees remain in their new host country for years,” said Jelmer Brouwer, the Data Analysis & Reporting Officer at HiiL and a co-author of the upcoming report.
 “In Ethiopia, it’s likely that most people won’t return home anytime soon.
 The question now is, how do you improve the lives of these refugees and help them resolve their conflicts.”

 Identifying the justice needs of refugees and host communities in Ethiopia enables the design of accessible, user-friendly justice services empowering refugees and host communities to resolve their legal problems.